-I think the biggest benefit of isolating a single muscle is the ability to focus on and improve techniques pertaining to that group, and gain a deeper sense of mind-muscle connection.
-In addition, you will always get an awesome “pump” from really killing a particular muscle group in one session.
+I think the biggest benefit of isolating a single muscle is the ability to focus on and improve techniques pertaining to that group and gaining a deeper sense of mind-muscle connection.
+In addition, you always get an awesome “pump” from really killing a particular muscle group in one session.

-In addition, building a thick, strong base around the neck is ideal for football players looking to decrease the impact of tackles and stiff-arms, or likewise a martial artist or wrestler looking to avoid the displeasure of being head-snapped all the time—it is pretty damn hard to guillotine choke a guy with no neck!
+In addition, building a thick, strong base around the neck is ideal for football players looking to decrease the impact of tackles and stiff-arms, or likewise, a martial artist or wrestler looking to avoid the displeasure of being head-snapped all the time.
+It is pretty damn hard to guillotine choke a guy with no neck!

-One of the reasons this particular shoulder workouts is one of my favorites is the speed and intensity in which I am able to execute the session—after warming-up, I am usually done with this entire series within 45 minutes.
+One of the reasons this particular shoulder workout is one of my favorites is the speed and intensity in which I am able to execute the session—after warming up, I usually complete this entire series within 45 minutes.